robertorosero/pyhtonmig/Doc/library/io.rst

    Open *file* and return a corresponding stream.
 If the file cannot be opened, an :exc:`IOError` is raised.

-   *file* is either a string or bytes object giving the name (and the path if the file isn't in the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
+   *file* is either a string or bytes object giving the pathname (absolute or relative to the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
 (If a file descriptor is given, it is closed when the returned I/O object is closed, unless *closefd* is set to ``False``.)